ZaanSan/Zia/README.md

 ## Technical Constraints

-- Use an API elected by all EPITECH third year students
+- Use an API elected by EPITECH third year students
 - Ability to load and unload modules at runtime (without recompiling nor restarting the server)

 ## Getting Started